chriskrycho/step-stool/README.md

 of the required fields, and any additional fields you desire.
 The default configuration has pretty sane options for most options that *have* defaults, and great big warning flag comments for the required options.
-If you don't put in the required fields, Step Stool will stop and yell at you when you try to run it.
-Or at least print error messages telling you that you need those fields filled in.
+If you don't put in the required fields, Step Stool will stop and yell at you (or at least print error messages telling you that you need those fields filled in) when you try to run it.

 The required options are:

 - `name`: the name of the web site
 - `root`: the web address of the site you are generating.
 For example, in the